 Enclosed please find the link for a book Named “Magnetic Survey for Archeology 10 years of Using The Overhauser GSM-19 Gradiometer” where Tatyana N. Smekolava take you in a journey of the practical aspects of the magnetic surveys for the investigation of various archeological sites.

-Archaeologists will definitely have an interest in this new work produced by researchers in Russia and Denmark over the last 10 years.
+Archaeologists will definitely have an interest in this new work produced by researchers in Denmark over the last 10 years.
 The book begins with an overview of methods of magnetic surveying followed by a description of magnetometers.
 The remainder of the book provides case histories from many sites across Africa, the Middle East and Europe but general lessons may also be applicable to other investigations in other parts of the world

 At GEM we want to hear from our customers.
 If you have any suggestions, kudos, complaints, great ideas, industry-related articles, testimonials, or questions of any type we’d love to hear from you.
 We promise we’ll respond promptly.